jayphelps/rxjs-compatibility/README.md

 patchObservables();
 ```

-Although not usually necessary, if you need to customize what Observable prototypes get patched, you can optionally provide them as v4 and v5 arguments:
+If you need to customize what Observable prototypes get patched, you can optionally provide them as v4 and v5 arguments:

 ```js
 patchObservables(ObservableV4, ObservableV5);
 ```

+This is usually only neccesary when you're not using CommonJS modules. e.g. UMD builds of v4 and v5 use the same global variable `window.Rx` so you need to [store them elsewhere](http://jsbin.com/foqara/edit?html,js,output) and then provide them to the `patchObservable` call.

 #### stream$.v4()